 I was asking my homeschool high school group-class students if they enjoyed poetry.
 Most of the class hastily asserted, “NO”.

 Then I asked if they had studied any poetry.
 Most answered a bit hesitant, “Not much.”

 God is a Poet – Introducing Poetry to High School Homeschool Students

-Well, that was exciting because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever:
+Well, that was an exciting moment because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever: